-This tutorial is describing how to quickly set up jsreport server on Microsoft Azure linux app service and start creating pdf or excel reports in no time.
-Please note you can also run jsreport on azure VMs or in cloud service, but the default app service running on windows doesn't support pdf rendering and you need to follow this tutorial and set up the linux app service instead.
+This tutorial is describing how to quickly set up jsreport server on Microsoft Azure App Service through docker and start creating pdf or excel reports in no time.

 The first you need to open azure portal and create the app service and Docker OS.
 As the image select one of the jsreport/jsreport images.
 For example

 Later you may need to configure jsreport.
 The easiest way is to use the environment variables which can be set right in the